 1. Kitchen mixer

-If you want to create a dessert so delicious it'll make Matt Preston drool all over his cravat, you'd better get your hands on a quality kitchen mixer.
+If you want to create a dessert so delicious you'll be fending off uninvited dinner guests, you'd better get your hands on a quality kitchen mixer.

 They're not just for mixing cakes or whipping up pavs, though: with the right attachments, you can transform them into mincers, pasta makers, blenders and citrus presses.
 And of course they can take all the hard work out of kneading bread and pizza dough.